Why I Am Still Confident in Emerging Markets

 Equity investors generally enjoyed strong gains in 2019.1 The Nasdaq broke through 9,000 for the first time, and the S&P 500 recently hit an all‑time high.
 With equity markets having performed well in the back end of 2019, we now need to see growth and economic activity improve to back up recent market gains.
 Figure 1 illustrates the gap that has emerged between equity and economic performance.

 Of course, equity markets are predictive creatures and tend to look ahead.
 That said, there’s not a lot of room for disappointment, and 2020 is going to require some nimble movement in portfolios to tackle the upcoming risks.
 These include potential earnings disappointments and the sector rotation that may come from unexpected cyclical acceleration or disappointment.
-I have certainly been reducing a degree of risk within the fund and playing for the middle part of the fairway, given the need to maintain a balanced portfolio and account for the mosaic of risk and return opportunities ahead.
+I have certainly been reducing a degree of risk within the portfolio and playing for the middle part of the fairway, given the need to maintain a balanced portfolio and account for the mosaic of risk and return opportunities ahead.

 Economic data need to catch up with equity markets for there not to be a fallout